Keeping Time

 Keeping Time is the second studio album by American actor, singer and songwriter Paul Jabara.
 The album, which was released on Casablanca Records in 1978, includes Jabara's song "Trapped in a Stairway" from the movie Thank God It's Friday, his own version of the Grammy Award-winning "Last Dance" (originally recorded by Donna Summer) as well as the duets "Something's Missing" (with Summer) and "Take Good Care of My Baby / What's a Girl to Do" (with Pattie Brooks).
+Keeping Time was released on CD by Gold Legion in 2011.

+Singles

 The lead single from the album was "Dancin' (Lift Your Spirits Higher)".

+Take Good Care Of My Baby/What's A Girl To Do was released as a single too.
+Cash Box wrote that the single was "a medley" featuring Pattie Brooks, with "strings, horns and disco beat" making it "a good disco, R&B add".

+Critical reception

 Betty Lederer from Billboard, elected "Pleasure Island" as the best cut of the album, the magazine also choose the album as the best disco album of the week, giving it a favorable review.
+Cash Box wrote that the singer "has issued an appealing new effort" highlighting his "catchy, flowing compositions" and "smooth vocal style", with "shimmering production" by Bob Esty.

+The album was listed in the "Fringe Albums Continued" section of Walrus! which wrote that Jabara, although "a pop artist", was also "a songwriter with quite a knack for appealing songs", and that "it's all in the direction the production takes".
+It was also included in Record Worlds "Album Picks" of the week; the magazine wrote: "Look out for this versatile musician on the rise".

+Commercial performance

 The album peaked at number 12 in the National Disco Action Top 40.

-Keeping Time was released on CD by Gold Legion in 2011.